Everything PR News

 AI as the Orchestration Layer

+AI enables audience segmentation at scale, creative testing across formats, real-time performance optimization, and predictive trend analysis.
 This allows agencies to operate more like digital growth teams than traditional PR firms.
-AI identifies which messages resonate with specific audience segments.
+AI identifies which messages resonate with which audience segments.
 Paid media budgets shift dynamically.
 Influencer content is optimized based on engagement data.
 Narratives evolve in real time.
+This is not campaign execution.
+It is continuous narrative optimization.

 The End of "One Big Launch"

+Another consequence of this shift is the death of the traditional PR launch cycle.
 Instead of one announcement, one press push, one spike in coverage — leading agencies now run continuous campaigns, iterative storytelling, and always-on amplification.

 Measurement Finally Catches Up